-This is our 2015 Corporate Responsibility Report ("Report") and, unless otherwise noted, covers our operations during the 2013 and 2014 calendar years.
-Following our last report, published in 2014 and covering our 2012 and 2013 performance, we received feedback and input from both internal and external stakeholders regarding our report and our sustainability initiatives which aided in our development of this Report.
-As a reflection of our commitment to economic, environmental and social issues, and in an effort to enhance our disclosure to our stakeholders, we currently intend to release an updated report at least biannually.
+This is our 2016 Corporate Responsibility Report ("Report") and, unless otherwise noted, covers our operations during the 2014 and 2015 calendar years.
+Following the publication of our last two reports in 2014 and 2015, we received feedback and input from both internal and external stakeholders regarding our report and our sustainability initiatives which aided in our development of this Report.
+As a reflection of our commitment to economic, environment, social and governance issues, and in an effort to enhance our disclosure to our stakeholders, we currently intend to release an updated report at least biannually.

-This is our second report to be prepared in accordance with the Global Reporting Initiative's ("GRI") Sustainability Reporting Guidelines, a voluntary, internationally recognized framework for sustainability reporting that focuses on economic, environmental and social issues and efforts and enables all companies and organizations to measure, understand and communicate this information.
+This is our third report to be prepared in accordance with the Global Reporting Initiative's ("GRI") Sustainability Reporting Guidelines, a voluntary, internationally recognized framework for sustainability reporting that focuses on economic, environmental and social issues and efforts and enables all companies and organizations to measure, understand and communicate this information.
 GRI is a non-profit organization that promotes the use of sustainability reporting as a way for organizations to become more sustainable and contribute to sustainable development.
 We have continued to utilize GRI's updated G4 Guidelines, including the Oil and Gas Sector Disclosures, and have developed this Report in accordance with the G4 "Core" reporting option.
 However, we have included disclosures beyond the "Core" reporting requirements to increase our disclosures to our stakeholders.
 For example, we have addressed many of the G4 General Standard Disclosure items related to corporate governance, which are only required under the "Comprehensive" reporting option.